 When you venture outside of the capital or other cities to enjoy the countryside and rolling hills of England, is when you may want to consider renting a car for your England trip.
 While you don’t really need a car in the cities, having your own vehicle when exploring national parks or smaller villages is generally preferable as it can give you an infinite more amount of flexibility and control over your itinerary.

 Driving in England is safe and easy, as the roads are in fantastic condition and people are generally very courteous drivers.
 Keep in mind for those coming from abroad that they do drive on the left-hand side of the road in England and while this may seem daunting for those who are not used to it, it takes surprisingly little time to get the hang of it — especially if there is other traffic on the road!

 If you’re planning on hiring a car while in England, we recommend booking through RentalCars.com.
-This platform aggregates all of the best prices across all major car hire companies, ensuring that you get the best price for your rental car.
+This platform aggregates prices across many major car hire companies, ensuring that you get a great deal for your rental car.